ziongh/RoslynMCP/USAGE.md

 #### **`GetSymbolDetails`**
 Get the complete aggregated analysis of a symbol, including source code, references, and inheritance hierarchy.

+**⚡ Automatic Decompilation**: When analyzing symbols from NuGet packages or third-party assemblies, this tool automatically decompiles them and marks them with a 🔷 **Metadata** indicator, so you know when you're inspecting decompiled code versus your solution's source code.

 *   **Parameters**:
     *   `symbolName` (string, **required**): Exact symbol name or fully qualified name.
     *   `includeSourceCode` (bool, *optional*): Whether to include source code in the response (Default: `true`).